Performant-Labs/hd-recipe-base/README.md

 Other recipes use this one for common features.

 This recipe is designed to:
-- Set up typical modules.
+- Set up typical modules
+- Install Drush
 - Not have a specific theme (that's for downstream recipes).

 ## Documentation